What’s in the Act

 4. Participate in at least one Farm to School educational program each year.

-For example, schools can participate in a seasonal celebratory Farm to School Week event.
+For example, schools can participate in a seasonal celebratory Growing Healthy Schools Month or Strawberries and Salad Greens Day.
 OSSE will share the responsibility for this requirement.

 5. Report where fruits and vegetables served in schools are grown and processed and whether growers are engaged in sustainable practices.